foglienimatteo/GaPSE.jl/README.md

 GaPSE (Galaxy Power Spectrum Estimator) is a software for cosmological computations written in the [Julia Programming Language](https://julialang.org).

 IMPORTANT NOTE: This is a work-in-progress project!
 As a consequence, currently in this pre-release:
-- it is possible to compute the power spectrum/correlation function multipoles with L=1,2,3,... of the effects we'll show next, but some of the Galaxy Number Counts multipoles converge very slowly, so their computation is not still ready.
-The monopole (L=0)  computations instead do not give any problem with `quad`;
+- it is possible to compute the power spectrum/correlation function multipoles with L=1,2,3,... of the effects we'll show next, but few of the Galaxy Number Counts multipole effects converge very slowly, so their computation is not still 100% ready.
+However, the monopole (L=0) computations do not have any problem with `quad`, and even the sum of the GNC is not affected at all (because the slowly convergent terms are numerically insignificant);
 - you can't go further than $z \simeq 1.5$;
 - the code functions are well documented; check the github pages website https://foglienimatteo.github.io/GaPSE.jl/stable if you can't see correctly the analytical expressions written in the docstrings.
 However, the Two-Point Correlation Functions docstrings of the groups `LD`, `GNCxLD` and `LDxGNC` (see below for explanation) are still missing;
 - few people used this code, so bugs are behind the corner; do not hesitate to raise the finger to point out them (see in the [How to report bugs, suggest improvements and/or contribute](#how-to-report-bugs-suggest-improvements-andor-contribute) section below)!